Tips for Writing Young Adult Books and The Benefits of Buying Second Hand Novels

 2. Second hand novels are affordable and readily available -

-You may get second hand novels for half the price of new ones.
+You may get second hand books online for half the price of new ones.
 You can buy other second hand novels with the money you save from purchasing them.
 Unlike the peaceful, gleaming book stores, second hand book stores allow you to haggle.
 You may use all of your negotiating talents to purchase as many second hand novels as you like.

 3. Experiencing the joys of second hand novels -